-This resonance has a synodic period $832.77 \ yr$ , that is 7 times bigger than the synodic periods of the resonance Hilda - Jupiter - Saturn, 6 times bigger than the synodic periods of the resonance Thule - Jupiter - Saturn and 11 times bigger than the synodic periods of the resonance Hilda - Thule - Saturn with very big accuracy.
+This resonance has a synodic period 832.77 yr, what is 7 times bigger than the synodic periods of the resonance Hilda - Jupiter - Saturn, 6 times bigger than the synodic periods of the resonance Thule - Jupiter - Saturn and 11 times bigger than the synodic periods of the resonance Hilda - Thule - Saturn with very big accuracy.
 It has time of mismatch 4700 yr.
 Therefore the resonance Hilda - Thule - Jupiter (Table 7) is not in an agreement with other resonances and it must be excluded and considered as a coincidence.

 The synodic period of the resonance Thule - Jupiter - Saturn is 4 times bigger than that of Hecuba - Thule - Jupiter.
-Therefore we can derive more relations between these four bodies.
+Therefore can be derived more relations between these four bodies.
 If the mean motion of Thule is expressed from (33) and put in the equation that expresses resonance Hecuba - Thule - Jupiter: